sandydunlop/website/docs/markista/javadoc/markista/scanning/MarkdownParser.md

 <span style="font-family: monospace; font-size: 80%;">private void __handleOpenBracket__()</span>

-Handles the open bracket 'Handles the open bracket '[' encountered in the markdown.
+Handles the open bracket `[` encountered in the markdown.
 Saves any preceding text token before marking the position of the open bracket.